QuickBlox/q-municate-services-ios/README.md

 # Features

-* Simplified way to develop apps that communicate with Quickblox mBaaS
 * Inbox persistent storage for messages, dialogs and users
-*
+* Inbox memory storage for messages, dialogs and users
+* Authentication service for logging to Quickblox REST and XMPP

 # Requirements

 - Xcode 6+
 - ARC
 - Quickblox
-- Mogenerator

 # Dependencies